 Valerie has a Bachelor’s Degree in Business Administration, Accounting and a minor in Psychology from CSU Sacramento.
 She and her husband Paul live in Elk Grove with their 2 children.

-Stacie Cherner is Director of Learning and Evaluation at the Jim Joseph Foundation, where she oversees the Foundation’s program of evaluation along with grants to help grow the field of Jewish education.
 Stacie has an extensive background in the non-profit world, including working on a wide variety of program evaluations with SRI International’s Center for Education and Human Services.
-Most recently, Stacie worked with the Bill and Melinda Gates Foundation facilitating the collaborative efforts of three grantees to improve the use of analytic data in school systems.
-She has also worked with Teach For America directing the implementation of national assessments of student achievement.
+Prior to joining the Foundation, she worked with the Bill and Melinda Gates Foundation facilitating the collaborative efforts of three grantees to improve the use of analytic data in school systems.

 Stacie holds a Bachelor’s Degree in Economics from Duke University, an MA from The American University in Washington, D.C., and an MSW from the University of California at Berkeley.
 She and her husband live in Marin and are proud parents of two children.

 Barry Finestone is President and CEO of the Jim Joseph Foundation.
 With more than $800 million granted in its first 18 years of operation, Barry oversees all aspects of finance and grantmaking at the Foundation.